Private Internet Access Review 2026: A Solid, Affordable Service

 • Advanced Kill Switch: Blocks all internet traffic unless you’re connected to the VPN.

-Split tunneling is a feature that allows you to bypass the secure VPN connection with specific apps and IP addresses.
+Split tunneling allows you to bypass the secure VPN connection with specific apps and IP addresses.
 PIA offers this feature in the app settings on the Split Tunnel tab.

-Note that Private Internet Access with OpenVPN and WireGuard were the only available options we saw on the Windows desktop app.
+OpenVPN and WireGuard were the only available protocols we saw on the Windows desktop app.
 But we did see all three protocols, including IKEv2/IPsec, were available in the iOS app.

 We didn't see IKEv2/IPsec in our PIA Windows app, but it was available in the iOS app.

-PIA Identity Guard is a feature that can help you see whether an email address has been part of a data breach.
+PIA Identity Guard is an in-app feature that can help you check if an email address has been part of a data breach.
 We found this feature in our online account using a Chrome browser.

 Selecting the Identity Guard tab brings you to a breach monitoring page on the PIA website.
 Here, you can enter an email address and PIA will check to see whether it’s been exposed.

-Smart DNS is a way to use a VPN on devices that might not typically have access to a VPN app.
+Smart DNS is a way to use VPN functionality on devices that don’t typically support VPN apps.
 For example, your PlayStation, Xbox, Apple TV, or smart TV might not have an app store with the PIA VPN app.
 But you can still use the Smart DNS feature to set up different devices with PIA functionality.

 You can find Smart DNS options in your online account in the Smart DNS tab.

-Multi-Hop is a feature within the PIA app settings in the Multi-Hop tab.
+You can find Multi-Hop servers within the PIA app settings under the Multi-Hop tab.
 This security feature routes your VPN connection through an additional server.
 This is often called “double VPN” on other VPNs.

 Multi-Hop is designed to offer more security with your connection by offering another layer of encryption.
 You can also hide that you’re using a VPN, which is called obfuscating your connection.

-PIA MACE is a feature you can find in the app that blocks ads, trackers, and malware.
+PIA MACE blocks ads, trackers, and malware.
 It’s located in the app settings in the Privacy tab.

 Speed tests